magpie-ea/magpie-v3-docs/docs/00_getting_started/04_basics.md

 ## Concepts
-Experiments in _magpie follow a certain conceptual structure, as visualized in the following schema, to facilitate good practice and aid in the design experiments.
+Experiments in _magpie follow a certain conceptual structure, as visualized in the following schema, to facilitate good practice and aid in the design of experiments.

 <img src="../../images/getting_started/experiments_schema.png" alt="Experiments schema" />